Inflation’s Effect on the US Stocks in 2021

 The Federal Open Market Committee (FOMC), part of the Federal Reserve, judges a 2% increase in inflation year-over-year.
 However, the price index for personal consumption expenditures (PCE), is the most realistic measurement.
 That is, in the Fed’s mandate for price stability and maximum employment.
 When it comes to stocks, higher inflation can be beneficial to value stocks.
 However, that’s not the case for growth stocks and US indices.

-At a corporate level, companies will struggle with higher inflation.
 That’s only if they don’t increase their prices in line with higher input costs and pass them on to their consumers.
 As inflation erodes buying power, it impacts consumers instantly.
 Higher inflation can influence corporate profits as well, causing companies to put a halt to their hiring programs.
 Consequently, the standard of living of individuals with fixed incomes is reduced.

 Inflation’s impact and how we can make it work for us